-The DP83848VYB supports both half and full duplex operation at both 10 Mb/s and 100 Mb/s speeds.
+The DP83848 supports both half and full duplex operation at both 10 Mb/s and 100 Mb/s speeds.

-Half-duplex relies on the CSMA/CD protocol to handle collisions and network access.
-In Half-Duplex mode, CRS responds to both transmit and receive activity in order to maintain compliance with the IEEE 802.3 specification.
+Half duplex relies on the CSMA/CD protocol to handle collisions and network access.
+In half duplex mode, CRS responds to both transmit and receive activity in order to maintain compliance with the IEEE 802.3 specification.

-Since the DP83848VYB is designed to support simultaneous transmit and receive activity it is capable of supporting full-duplex switched applications with a throughput of up to 200 Mb/s per port when operating in either 100BASE-TX or 100BASE-FX.
-Because the CSMA/CD protocol does not apply to full-duplex operation, the DP83848VYB disables its own internal collision sensing and reporting functions and modifies the behavior of Carrier Sense (CRS) such that it indicates only receive activity.
-This allows a full-duplex capable MAC to operate properly.
+Since the DP83848 is designed to support simultaneous transmit and receive activity it is capable of supporting fullduplex switched applications with a throughput of up to 200 Mb/s per port when operating in 100BASE-TX mode.
+Because the CSMA/CD protocol does not apply to fullduplex operation, the DP83848 disables its own internal collision sensing and reporting functions and modifies the behavior of carrier sense (CRS) such that it indicates only receive activity.
+This allows a full duplex capable MAC to operate properly.

-All modes of operation (100BASE-TX, and 10BASE-T) can run either half-duplex or full-duplex.
-Additionally, other than CRS and Collision reporting, all remaining MII signaling remains the same regardless of the selected duplex mode.
+All modes of operation (100BASE-TX and 10BASE-T) can run either half duplex or full duplex.
+Additionally, other than CRS and collision reporting, all remaining MII signaling remains the same regardless of the selected duplex mode.

-It is important to understand that while Auto-Negotiation with the use of Fast Link Pulse code words can interpret and configure to full-duplex operation, parallel detection can not recognize the difference between full and half-duplex from a fixed 10 Mb/s or 100 Mb/s link partner over twisted pair.
+It is important to understand that while auto-negotiation with the use of fast link pulse code words can interpret and configure to full duplex operation, parallel detection can not recognize the difference between full and half duplex from a fixed 10 Mb/s or 100 Mb/s link partner over twisted pair.
 As specified in the 802.3u specification, if a far-end link partner is configured to a forced full duplex 100BASE-TX ability, the parallel detection state machine in the partner would be unable to detect the full duplex capability of the far-end link partner.
 This link segment would negotiate to a half duplex 100BASE-TX configuration (same scenario for 10 Mb/s).